Force over Distance: Chapter 14

 “He hated it,” Young said, hoping that Telford would keep talking.

 “Of course he did,” Telford continued.
 “We all hated it, Everett.
 It was disgusting, learning from Anubis.
-From Anubis for god’s sake.
+From Anubis, for god’s sake.
 Jackson could barely sit through the briefings.
-But there was no point in pushing Icarus forward if we couldn't at least bring one person to the minimum threshold requirements laid out in Jackson's wall carvings.
-The entire thing would have been a wasted effort.
+But there was no point in pushing Icarus forward if we couldn't bring someone to the minimum threshold requirements laid out in Jackson's wall carvings.
+The entire project would’ve been a wasted effort.
 And he agreed to use the device.
 He agreed.
-Without coercion.
-Of his own free will.”
+Without coercion.”

 Young blinked through the rising agony of his headache.

 “Some things happened between us that I could have handled better,” Telford admitted, “but you've survived as long as you have on this ship because of me.
 Because I pushed him.
-Without me, there’d have been no access to Destiny's systems.
-You think a software buffer would’ve been enough to protect anyone else from contact with the neural interface?
-Not a chance in hell.
 So he can cast me as the villain in this story all he likes, but I had reasons for what I did, Everett.”

 “You were compromised,” Young snarled.
-“What were you going to do with him when you’d succeeded?
+“What were you gonna do with him when you’d succeeded?
 Hand him over to the Lucian Alliance?
 To Kiva?”

 Telford looked away.
 “With my help or without it, he was and is a target for them.
-I’d have protected him from Kiva.”
+I’d’ve protected him from Kiva.”

 “What did he say to you,” Telford asked, “that you're so firmly on his side now?”